-Brown has worked with state agencies, managed care organizations, and hospitals to develop, validate, and use behavioral health quality measures.
-Many of these measures have been endorsed by the National Quality Forum and adopted into reporting programs.
+Brown has worked with state agencies, managed care organizations, hospitals, consumer groups, and professional associations to develop, validate, and implement behavioral health quality measures.
+Many of these measures have been endorsed by the National Quality Forum and adopted into national reporting programs.
 He has served on expert panels for the Institute of Medicine, National Quality Forum, Substance Abuse and Mental Health Services Administration, and Centers for Medicare & Medicaid Services; he most recently served on the National Quality Partners Action Team for Serious Mental Illness and the National Quality Forum Panel on Same Day Access to Mental Health Care for Veterans.

 His work has been published in issue briefs and peer-reviewed journals, including Pediatrics, Journal of General Internal Medicine, Health Affairs, Psychiatric Services, and Administration and Policy in Mental Health.
 He holds a Ph.D. in health services research and an M.H.S. in mental health from the Johns Hopkins University Bloomberg School of Public Health.